Quantum resources of the steady-state of three coupled qubits: Microscopic versus Phenomenological model: Conclusions

 \section{Conclusions}

-In this work, we calculated the concurrence, steering, and Bell nonlocality, in steady-state configuration of three coupled qubits at zero temperature.
-We showed that the steady-state of the system employing the PME and the MME lead to a complete different set of results for the quantum resources.
-Moreover, the quantum resource obtained by the MME can achieve much higher values, when compared to those obtained through the PME.
-Specifically, we show that steering and Bell nonlocality are zero when the PME is employed.
+In this work, we investigated the influence of a third qubit on the entanglement, steering, and Bell nonlocality, of two coupled qubits at zero temperature in steady-state configuration.
+We found that quantum resources depend on the coupling of the two qubits Aand Bwith the qubit Cin a nontrivial way.
+We also showed that the steady-state of the system evaluated from the PME and the MME lead to a completely different set of results for the quantum resources and only the MME model is able to capture the quantum resources properly.
+Specifically, we show that steering and Bell nonlocality are zero when the PME is employed, which is in contrast to the MME approach that exhibit a finite amount of steering and Bell nonlocality.
 Such results demonstrate that the MME model must be used to correctly extract the quantum information of interacting systems.